Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 actions from the human player to learn a policy.
 [Video Link](https://youtu.be/kpb8ZkMBFYs).

-The toolkit provides a way to learn directly from demonstrations but also use these demonstrations to help speed up reward-based training (RL).
+The toolkit provides a way to learn directly from demonstrations, as well as use them to help speed up reward-based training (RL).
 We include two algorithms called Behavioral Cloning (BC) and Generative Adversarial Imitation Learning (GAIL).
 The [Training with Imitation Learning](Training-Imitation-Learning.md) tutorial covers these features in more depth.